 In most cases, it will require an extra effort to convert a bypasser into a lead.
 So, the best practices here would be:

-1. Define target audience and make up the right message;
+- Define the target audience and make up the right message;

-2. Pick the right DOOH software with access to media owners you’re interested in and data integrations that will allow for the type of targeting you require;
+- Pick the right programmatic DOOH software with access to media owners you’re interested in and data integrations that will allow for the type of targeting you require;

-3. Set up the platform, upload creatives, and launch an awareness campaign solely for the DOOH channel;
+- Set up the platform, upload creatives, and launch an awareness campaign solely for the DOOH media channel;

-6. Run another DOOH campaign in the area your users are most likely to convert.
+- Run another DOOH campaign in the area where your users are most likely to convert.

 The issue you may stumble across from both buy- and sell-sides is the lack of industry standardization and, therefore, the inability to use a single platform effectively.
 Advertisers may not be able to access multiple media owners through one DSP.

-Publishers may fail to comply with different SSPs requirements since there is no common standard for DOOH inventory.
+Publishers may fail to comply with different SSP requirements since there is no common standard for DOOH inventory.

 Here is the solution: white-label software.
 This concept means you buy technology from an ad tech provider and customize it as your own platform.